 6. Nausea Nausea is one of the most common side effects of pregnancy.
 It’s caused by an increase in hormone levels (about 80 percent of women experience “morning sickness” during the first 3 months of pregnancy).
 For many, this nausea is not necessarily confined just to the morning – some feel it all day long.
 Click here for all the facts on morning sickness.

 7. Smell Sensitivity No, the smells on the bus are not in your head: Many women have a heightened sense of smell during pregnancy.
 This symptom is one of the most common early signs that you could be pregnant.
 “Some researchers have speculated that it might be to protect women from eating ‘spoiled’ or tainted foods, thus protecting the baby from any harmful toxins,” says Pitman.
+We like to think a heightened sense of smell is just one of your many pregnancy superpowers!

 8. Elevated basal temperature If you’ve been tracking your basal temperature, a positive sign of pregnancy is an increase of about one degree that lasts for more than two weeks after the “dip” in temperature that indicates ovulation.